KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Ethical Social Economic issues/Threats to Privacy and Security.md

 website and redirects the user to a fake website to steal personal data.

-For example, a victim of pharming may log into their bank account, and are presented with a website that looks like the bank, but ISN’T. It’s an IMPOS- TOR.
+For example, a victim of pharming may log into their bank account, and are presented with a website that looks like the bank, but ISN’T. It’s an IMPOSTOR.
 Now when you log in, the attacker can use these details to access your bank account on the actual website, and has now STOLEN YOUR MONEY.

-For pharming to be successful, the attacker must either have malware run- ning on the victim’s computer or has taken control of a network device such as a router or server.
+For pharming to be successful, the attacker must either have malware running on the victim’s computer or has taken control of a network device such as a router or server.
 This can occur as the software that runs on such devices is also susceptible to bugs.